htcni/neoblaze/site/content/docs/components/card.md

 \
 Individually all these classes don't apply an styles except `.card__image`.
 All the classes above provide a structure to a card and all the cards in the universe follow this style.
 A card header may contain a title and other information.
-This applicable to all other card classes.
+This is applicable to all other card classes.
 You can either override or use utility classes to style theses classes.

-### Card Container {.heading-xs .mt-6 .mb-4}
+### Card Container {.title-sm .mt-6 .mb-2}

 Card container wraps the entire card.
 Add `.card` to a div to make it a container.